ARTHUR J. GALLAGHER & CO.

 Indirect Payments and Benefits

 Direct payments to government officials and other outside parties are not the only activities that can subject Gallagher to risk.
 Providing indirect payments or benefits can also subject Gallagher to risk.
 Indirect benefits may include, for example, charitable contributions to such person’s favorite charity, political contributions, or providing benefits to such person’s family member.
-Given the complexity of the legal requirements, those in a position to provide gifts or other benefits to government officials or other outside parties must familiarize themselves with and follow the Compliance Manual and not hesitate to ask the Gallagher corporate legal department for advice if there is any uncertainty about a particular situation.
+Given the complexity of the legal requirements, those in a position to provide gifts or other benefits to government officials or other outside parties must familiarize themselves with and follow the Compliance Manual and contact the Compliance Office for advice if there is any uncertainty about a particular situation.

 Due Diligence on Outside Parties

-The conduct targeted by international anti-bribery laws is prohibited whether engaged in by Gallagher employees directly or by any person who may be acting on Gallagher’s behalf.
-These outside parties may include, among others, introducers, consultants, contractors, agents, co-brokers, correspondents, joint venture partners or other business partners.
-In addition, Gallagher could be subject to successor liability for violations of anti-bribery laws by acquisition targets before Gallagher acquires them.
+The requirements of the FCPA, the UK Bribery Act and other anti-bribery laws apply not only to Gallagher employees, but also to any person who may be acting on Gallagher’s behalf.
+These outside parties may include, among others, introducers, consultants, contractors, agents, lawyers, tax advisors, co-brokers, correspondents, joint venture partners or other business partners.
+In addition, Gallagher could be subject to successor liability for violations of anti- bribery laws by acquisition targets that occur before Gallagher acquires them.

 Therefore, to minimize the risk that outside parties engage in activities that could create liability for Gallagher, any outside parties with whom you do business must be carefully vetted and regularly reviewed in accordance with the due diligence procedures described in the Compliance Manual.